2019 Selection Committee Statements

-Three members of the photographic and arts communities comprise the Review Santa Fe Selection Committee.
-Their responses to their experience selecting the work for this year’s Review Santa Fe conference are below.32>
+Members of the photographic and arts communities comprise the Review Santa Fe Selection Committee.
+Their responses to their experience selecting the work for the 2019 Review Santa Fe conference are below.32>

 The spectrum of work submitted for Review Santa Fe was vast.
 Regardless of content, the projects I favor are at once cohesive and striving to see and represent things in a new way.
 Ezra Pound’s dictum that we must “make it new”, always resonated, even if, as it has been said, “there is no new thing under the sun”.